Swadhin-0434/falcon4.0/readme.md

 task 1 - draw a table to show case your 10th , 12th, graduation marks , education , passout year etc..

-list :-
-list are of 2 types-
+list :- list are of 2 types-

-1. unoredred list (ul)
+unoredred list (ul)
-2. ordered list (ol)
+ordered list (ol)
-    - list item (li)
+list item (li)
 forms ->

-when we are put something for dynamic our web page like fillup the form so we design it in our web pages. form - main tag
+when we are put something for dynamic our web page like fillup the form so we design it in our web pages. form - main tag.